jonasbabadilla/BOMBIT2/README.md

-# BOMBIT2
+# STORY GAME (Temp Title)

-A Bomb It style game using SDL Library by Victor Wut and Jonas Babadilla
+A Story-driven puzzle platformer game using SDL Library by Victor Wut and Jonas Babadilla